tangrasmus/ansible-prox/README.md

 # ansible-prox
-Ansible to control Proxmox cluster on KBV12
-This is my ansible github from workstation og user rene
+Ansible to control Proxmox cluster on KBV12 (kun test endnu) This is my ansible github from workstation og user rene